 Please note that once submission fees have been paid, they may not be refunded.

-Viewing rights are restricted to organizational and SJFF staff, SJFF committee, and at our discretion, possible sponsors and panelists.
+Viewing rights are restricted to organizational and SJFF staff, SJFF committee, and at our discretion, potential and key sponsors and speakers/panelists.

 SJFF retains sole discretion to accept or decline submissions for any reason.
 Submission of a film does not guarantee exhibition in the festival.
 The decision of SJFF is final.